patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

   <br>
   <a href="https://ourworldindata.org/grapher/global-primary-energy?time=earliest..latest">Our World in Data</a></figcaption>
 </figure>
-The ten or so trillion kilograms of CO$_2$ produced annually by humanity corresponds to about ten trillion watts of power consumption.
+The forty or so trillion kilograms of CO$_2$ produced annually by humanity corresponds to about ten trillion watts of power consumption.
 We will need to install tens of trillions of watts of carbon neutral power generation and distribution over the next few decades to update the current dirty electrical grid and electrify transportation and industrial processes which consume fossil fuels.